nelson-nsc/POS_TeleBot_Python/README.md

 I created a pont of sales system for ordering food.
 The system is integrated with telegram's telebot function, where it sends each order to the bot chat automatically.

 ## Python Packages
+Please make sure you have installed the following packages in your environment:
 1. numpy
 3. pandas
 4. tabulate